-We did get some toys but they were few, 'cuz what little money we had was spent on food and clothes . . .
+We did get some toys which were few, 'cuz what little money we had was spent on food and clothes . . .
 We got things necessary to live.
 We didn't buy toys when we barely had food to sustain the family, plus, play was not allowed because every hand was needed to help support the family.
-Man, was it was cold . . .
+It was cold . . .

 Pulling cotton boles was something very few people did because of the small amount of money that was to be made doing it.
 You literally stripped the cotton stalks and everything you got went into the bag.
 You were using last summers cotton sack made of canvas with a strap that went over one shoulder with which to pull it.
 It was cold . . .

 When cold, the canvas is stiff.
 The boles weigh up pretty heavy, and it doesn't take long until you've got a huge dead weight which is easier to pull than you'd think.
 It was cold . . .

 Your hands, being very cold, would get splits in them, most of the time deep enough to bleed.
 We didn't have gloves, so that made it much worse.
 We got 2¢ pound.
 I worked all day, and got 120 lbs. and Mom got over 300 lbs.
 I made $1.20, and Mom made $3.00.
 This was for a full days work.
 It was hard work, and it was cold . . .

 So, when we went shopping, we were very careful with our money.
 It really made a difference too, when it came time to get a pair of shoes.
 After working like I did, no one had to tell me not to step in the water, or polish your shoes, or take care of your shoes.
 I knew what it took to get that pair of shoes!